garlsecurity/login.farm/README.md

 The ***login.farm*** project is here to help centralizing and managing your identities.
 It comes also with a built-in multifactor authentication.

+If you're willing to help, contributions are welcome: check the [TODO list](TODO.md).
-Contributions to the docuemntation are welcome, please contact me on gpaterno@gpaterno.com
+Please contact me on gpaterno@gpaterno.com for coordination.

 Useful links: